schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.6 =
+This update include several bug fixes and enhancements.
+Please, update the plugin on your site to get these fixes and enhancements.

 = 1.6.9.5 =
 This update include several bug fixes and enhancements including AMP fixes, WooCommerce breadcrumb fixes, and introducing schema markup on tags archives pages.
 Please, update the plugin on your site to get these fixes and features.